AI & DATA STRATEGY

 How much will your AI roadmap cost to execute?

 Organize your viable use cases in order of priority.
-Estimate the cost of executing an AI initiative to address each viable use case.
+Estimate the cost of executing an AI initiative to address each one.
 Your budget is the sum of those costs.

 III.
 Conduct Feasibility Studies